Stratio/crossdata/_doc/Grammar.md

 ### CLEAN METADATA

-Remove all metadata related to catalogs, tables, indexes and columns.
+Remove all apiManager related to catalogs, tables, indexes and columns.

 CLEAN METADATA;